Robert Cavendish Spencer: Life

 Born on 24 October 1791, he was the third son of George Spencer, 2nd Earl Spencer, and brother of John Spencer, 3rd Earl Spencer, Frederick Spencer, 4th Earl Spencer, George Spencer, and Sarah Lyttelton.
 In August 1804 he entered the navy on board HMS Tigre with Captain Benjamin Hallowell, and served under him, in Tigre and afterwards in HMS Malta—being promoted to be lieutenant on 13 December 1810—till appointed to command the brig HMS Pelorus, in October 1812.

 On 22 January 1813 Spencer was promoted to be commander of HMS Kite, from which he was moved into HMS Espoir, one of the squadron off Marseille, under the command of Captain Thomas Ussher.
-He was later appointed to HMS Carron, stationed on the coast of North America; was engaged in operations against New Orleans; and was promoted to post rank by the commander-in-chief, Sir Alexander Forrester Inglis Cochrane, on 4 June 1814.
+He was later appointed to HMS Carron, stationed on the coast of North America; and was promoted to post rank by the Commander-in-Chief, North American Station, on 4 June 1814.
+He was engaged in operations against Fort Bowyer and New Orleans.
+He headed to Fort Bowyer for a second time in February 1815.